 \textit{Orientation correlation function}~\cite{2010_Zhang} reflects the orientation dependencies between the robots:

 where $\langle\ldots\rangle_{ij}$ represents averaging over all possible pairs.
-According to the formula, the $C_{\theta}$ parameter tend to have higher values when robots at location $(x,y)$ are oriented in the same direction as the reference robot.
-In the case of robots without a circular symmetry, such as Type-II Swarmodroids, this quantity characterizes spatial alignment of the robots.
+According to the formula, the parameter $C_{\theta}$ tends to have higher values when robots at the location $(x,y)$ are oriented in the same direction as the reference robot.
+In the case of robots without circular symmetry, such as Type-II Swarmodroids, this quantity characterizes the spatial alignment of the robots.